 As there is currently limited demand for flax straw, managing flax residues can be challenging as they breakdown slowly in the field.
 Chopping and spreading straw at harvest is recommend, rather than burning.

-In the past, "industrial" flaxseed oil for linoleum flooring, paints and other industrial products was in high demand.
+When used for its oil, flaxseed is typically processed by cold pressing to obtain flaxseed oil suitable for human consumption and by solvent extraction to obtain flaxseed oil for industrial purposes.
+Industrial linseed oil is used as a drying oil in paints and varnish and in products such as linoleum and printing inks.
+In the past, the demand for linseed oil for linoleum flooring, paints and other industrial products was significant.
 Increased use of water-based paints and petroleum-based floor coverings has reduced that demand.
 In the late 1990s, however, the trend toward healthy and environmentally friendly products began to create new opportunities for the flax industry.
 The non-allergenic and biodegradable characteristics of linoleum flooring have led to a resurgence of demand for linoleum in some parts of Europe.

 Crop Production Annual Summary, National Ag Statistics Service (NASS), USDA.

 Flax Council of Canada, General information about production, use and marketing of flax in Canada.